galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >    > ## Re-sampling.
 When the dataset contains many details, it lengthens the file processing time therefore it can be very useful to learn how to hide the informations you don't need.
-For example, the list of SITE of the dataset you are using are is really long and the SITES are classified into sub-sites.
-Your file doesn't really need be as precised and this is the reason why you have to specify you don't want the sub-sites to be considered in order to create a new  file that you will be able to use.
+For example, the list of SITE of the dataset you are using is really long and the SITES are classified into sub-sites.
+Here, we will assume that your file doesn't really need be as precised and this is the reason why you have to specify you don't want the sub-sites.
+To create a new "down-sampled" file, you can follow these steps:

 >    > 1.
 Search for the tool `trouver et remplacer des patterns dans des colonnes` on the file on CSV with the following  parameters.
 >    >  * Click on`"insert checks"`
->    >  * "Trouver l'expression suivante": `"(\.[0-9]+)"` which specifies that you don't want the sub-sites to be taken into                                    >          account.
+>    >  * "Trouver l'expression suivante": `"(\.[0-9]+)"` which specifies that you don't want the sub-sites (all suites of digits following a "." character) to be taken into                                    >          account.
 >    >  * "Remplacement":`"leave it empty"`.
 >    > 3.
 Search for the tool `tabular to CSV`and select the file of **trouver et remplacer des patterns dans des colonnes**.
 >